in Morocco:

 Ouzoud Waterfalls: Where Water Meets Light

 Ouzoud Waterfalls cascade 110 metres over multiple tiers, surrounded by lush greenery and Barbary macaques.
-The mist created by the falling water refracts the setting sun, producing full rainbow arcs across the falls — a sunset spectacle entirely unlike any other on this list.
-Located 2.5–3 hours from Marrakech, the site is accessible by car or organised tour.
+Mist created by the falling water refracts the setting sun, producing full rainbow arcs — a sunset spectacle unlike any other on this list.
+Located 2.5–3 hours from Marrakech by car or organised tour.

 Use a tripod with a slow shutter speed (1–4 seconds) to render the water as silky, flowing forms.
 ND filters help manage bright conditions.
 Spring visits offer peak water flow and wildflower surroundings.